 President Jonathan Veitch formed the Budget Strategic Advisory Committee (BSAC) in 2012 to help create Occidental’s current strategic financial plan, according to Amos Himmelstein, chief financial officer and co-chair of BSAC.
 BSAC is a multi-constituent financial advisory group that aims to discuss the larger financial issues of the college as they pertain to planning and budget, according to Himmelstein.
-Brandon Lehr, economics professor, BSAC member and chair of the board of trustees sub-committee on finance (SCOF), described the committee as an opportunity for students, administrators and faculty to discuss larger budget concerns.
+Brandon Lehr, economics professor, BSAC member, chair of the Faculty Council’s Subcommittee on Finance (SCOF) and the faculty representative on the board of trustees’ Budget and Finance Committee, described BSAC as an opportunity for students, administrators and faculty to discuss larger budget concerns.

 “It’s a place for the campus, traditionally faculty and administrators and now also students, to think about some of the big-picture questions that face the college,” Lehr said.
 “We’re looking at budget information, the way the college generates money.
 We’re looking at how many students we have, what they’re paying and what we give back in financial aid.”

 BSAC meets once a month and is co-chaired by Himmelstein and Wendy Sternberg, dean of the college and VP for academic affairs.
 Jacques Lesure (senior), Associated Students of Occidental College (ASOC) Senate president, said that BSAC has provided the student body with a look into the inner financial workings of the college.
 Currently, Lesure and Micol Garinkol (senior), vice president of financial affairs for Senate, serve as this year’s student representatives.